-Ultrasound imaging is a harmless and noninvasive medical test, which allows physicians to diagnose the medical condition of the patient without unnecessary pricking of the skin or piercing of the body parts.
+Sonography or Ultrasound imaging is a harmless and non-invasive medical test, which allows physicians to diagnose the medical condition of the patient without unnecessary pricking of the skin or piercing of the body parts.

 Ultrasound imaging, commonly called sonography involves exposing body parts to high-frequency sound waves to see images of the inner parts of the body.
 Examination by ultrasound, as opposed to X-rays, never involves the use of ionizing radiation.
-The images are captured in real-time.
+Images are captured in real-time.

 Types Of Ultrasound:

-The usual ultrasound examination is made with a transducer (ultrasound probe) on the skin.
+The usual Sonography or Ultrasound examination is made with a transducer (ultrasound probe) on the skin.
 Although, sometimes the technicians and doctors can get a much better image by inserting the probe into one of the body’s natural openings:

 - Transvaginal ultrasound: Inserting the probe into the vagina allows the examination of the uterus and the ovary